 Part 7: Measurement & Analytics

-None of this much good without a solid way to measure engagement and conversations.
+None of this much good without a solid way to measure engagement.

 At the very least, analytics should measure:

 Conversation Flow measures interaction on an aggregate level, breaking down the most popular messages sent to the chatbot.
 In the diagram below, we can explore various paths that users have taken through the experience before either leaving the chat experience via clicking on an exit URL or by leaving the session.

 While conversational advertising is still new, there’s no question that the future lies with voice assistants.

 It remains to be seen how Google Assistant and Amazon Alexa will integrate advertising into their ecosystems, but it will undoubtedly happen.